 Look at that first step again.
 Define the business objectives and budget.

 Look at the whole process again.
-See that little box that connects “go live” back to the start?
-It says review performance.
+See the box which connects “go live” back to the start?
+The one which says review performance.

 Oh yeah, that.